How to Identify Your Highest-ROI AI Automation Opportunity

 Run this calculation for every task on your list from Step 1.
 Rank them by annual cost.
 Your top three are your automation candidates.

 Not every expensive task should be automated.
 Some should be delegated to a person.
 Others genuinely need your expertise.
-Here's how to decide:
+Here is how to decide:

-Automate if the task follows a pattern, uses defined rules, repeats predictably, and doesn't require creative judgment.
+Automate if the task follows a pattern, uses defined rules, repeats predictably, and does not require creative judgment.
 Examples: lead qualification based on criteria, follow-up email sequences, data compilation and reporting, social media scheduling, invoice generation.

 Delegate if the task requires human judgment but not specifically yours.
 Examples: graphic design refinements, customer service escalations, copyediting and proofreading, vendor negotiations.